 The great thing about writing these Scene Reports is discovering awesome bands from wonderful places all across the world.
 I’ve been fortunate to cover countries such as Japan and France, but today I’m going to do something a little closer to home.

-Chicago has been home to me for about seven years; it’s a city unlike any other I’ve ever been too, taking on so many different personalities.
-There’s the rich culture of Pilsen and its Hispanic Heritage, there’s the South Loop where I spent my college years heading to parties, to the bustling excitement and legacy that’s Wrigley Field.
+Chicago has been home to me for about seven years.
+It’s a city unlike any other I’ve ever been to, taking on so many different personalities.
+There’s the rich culture of Pilsen and its Hispanic Heritage, the South Loop where I spent my college years heading to parties, and of course the bustling excitement and legacy that’s Wrigley Field.
 Chicago has something to offer everyone, and has been the most influential place I’ve ever lived.

 With all that personality and culture comes a great deal of music.
 When it comes to music in general, Chicago offers such a diverse range of work to enjoy.
 There’s the bop and swing of jazz clubs like The Green Mill, to the grit and brutal joy that’s Reggie’s Rock Club.
 In seven years, I’ve discovered lots of terrific bands, eight of my favorites I’m going to share with you today.
 Chicago is home to a lot of great acts like The Atlas Moth and Harm’s Way, but in my Scene Reports, I like to take the opportunity to highlight bands you may not have heard of.
 It’s a great opportunity to shed light on acts who are giving it their 110% touring, and creating outstanding music that proudly represents their city and its art.

 I’ve gone ahead to include each band’s most recent record/song, along with links to their Bandcamp page and Facebook So without further ado, here are my eight favorite Chicago metal bands you should check out!